How To Write Names in Japanese

-The kanji version is now five characters.
+“jienifua” would require five kanji characters to write.
 This is very long for a first name (most Japanese first and names are two characters each).
 A solution as mentioned previously might be to use the nickname Jenny which would be three kanji.
 For example, one could choose ji 慈 meaning “mercy”, e 恵 meaning “grace (blessing)” and ni 仁 meaning “benevolence”.

 Jenny written phonetically in kanji meaning “mercy, grace, benevolence”

 Another difficulty with a phonetic translation to kanji can be the fact that there may be a poor selection of kanji that have the right sound.
 That is, one or more kanji may exist with the right sound, but the meanings are less than acceptable.
 Two examples that are common in non-Japanese names, but have very few options are the single syllables he in Helen and ra as in Randy.
 With he the solution is to substitute hei which sounds similar and offers some kanji with appropriate meanings.

 As a further example, Petra is a beautiful sounding and very feminine name.
 Unfortunately, there is no kanji that has a natural pe sound.
 One gets a pe sound when he is preceded by an n as in the name kanpei 寛平 or after a small tsu as in the name ippei 一平.
 The solution is to use a kanji for he, but as there are no good kanji with the reading he we substitute the similar sounding hei.